Windows 10 is never finished, with Microsoft adding a bevvy of new features to the OS twice a year.

 - limit how much bandwidth downloads taking place in the foreground use under Delivery Optimization in the Settings app.

-SEE: Windows 10 Spring Creators Update: How to get it early (TechRepublic)
+SEE: Windows 10 April 2018 Update: How to get it early (TechRepublic)

 What are the new features for business users, IT admins and developers?

-While some of the bigger features such as Timeline will benefit both consumer and business users, the SCU introduces a number of positive changes for IT admins and developers.
+While some of the bigger features such as Timeline will benefit both consumer and business users, the April 2018 Update introduces a number of positive changes for IT admins and developers.

 Windows Defender Application Guard